Yadavperson/Music/README.md

 ### 🙏 Acknowledgements

 Thanks to all the contributors, supporters, and users of the Istkhar Music Bot.
-Your feedback and support keep us going!
+Your Satyam Yadav  and support keep us going!
-- [Istkhar Music Bot](https://t.me/KittuXrobot) and [Istkhar Music](https://github.com/TEAM-ISTKHAR/IstkharMusic) For their Source Codes.
+- [Aura Bots](https://t.me/AuraSongBot) and [Satyam Yadav](https://github.com/Yadavperson/Music) For their Source Codes.
 - for invaluable assistance in resolving the IP ban issue.